Availability: Apple and Android Market

 Appearing as a news app, Aspire News contains summaries of top world, sports, and entertainment news.
-However, it also includes a Help Section with resources on domestic violence and allows users to discreetly send a message to friends in an emergency.
+However, it also includes a Help Section with resources on domestic violence and allows users to discreetly send a message, voice note, or place a phone call to friends in an emergency.
 Trusted contacts who are added within the app can be alerted with or without the user's location information.

-- The inconspicuous nature of the app can be helpful to some survivors who want to use a personal safety app, but are concerned that the abuser may find the app on the phone.
+The discreet nature of the app can be helpful to survivors who want to use a personal safety app, but are concerned that the abuser may find the app on the phone.

-- The trusted contacts do not have to be individuals who are already in the phone's contact list, giving the user more flexibility over who they chose as a trusted contact.
+The trusted contacts do not have to be individuals who are already in the phone's contact list, giving the user more flexibility over who they include.

-- Within the app, there is a quick escape button that the user can use to quickly change the screen to news if someone was to look over their shoulder.
+Within the app, there is a quick escape button that the user can use to quickly change the screen to news if someone was to walk in.

 Location & Accuracy:

-- As stated in our Choosing and Use Apps: Suggestions for Survivors section, survivors should test any safety app to ensure that it works the way they need it to before relying on it in an emergency.
+As stated in our Choosing and Using Apps: Suggestions for Survivors section, survivors should test any safety app to ensure that it works the way they need it to before relying on it in an emergency.

-- In many tests, with both iPhones and Androids, the location sent to the recipient was slightly inaccurate.
-This may only be an issue if the user is at a location that is unknown to the recipient.
-Survivors should try to communicate as much as possible about their location if they need immediate assistance.
+In all tests, the location sent to the recipient was accurate.
+If the survivor is not going to remain at the location where the incident is happening they should communicate as much as possible with their Trusted Contact about where they are going if they need immediate assistance.

 Communication with Emergency Contacts:

-- The app is supposed to include an option for users to pre-record a message that will be sent to contacts in an emergency, however this option was only found in the iPhone and not on the Android.
-The recording option offers a very short recording time and, when tested, the recording did not send to the recipient.
-Again, survivors should test all features to make sure it works they way they need it to.
+The app includes an option for users to pre-record a message that will be sent to Trusted Contacts in an emergency.
+Again, prior to use during an emergency, survivor should test all features to make sure the app works the way they need it to.

-- There are several resources listed under the Help Section.
-Some of them are 24-hour hotlines and others are organizations that are only available during business hours and may not provide direct services.
+Many of the resources redirect users to the Dr. Phil website.
+Survivors should reach out to an advocate to receive support and assistance if it is safe for them to do so.
+There are many resources listed under the Help Section, but they vary from 24-hour hotlines to organizations that are only available during business hours and may not provide direct services.
 Survivors who need immediate assistance should contact the National Domestic Violence Hotline, the National Teen Dating Abuse Helpline, or the Rape, Abuse, and Incest National Network (RAINN).